xdvom03/4xclearer/README.md

 ### Rules

 * The board is a square of square tiles.
-Leaving the map is impossible, cities next to the map bordees are disadvantaged.
+Leaving the map is impossible, cities next to the map borders are disadvantaged.
 * Cities control tiles around them within some radius (starting at 1, increasing by 1/40 per turn).
 * Within these tiles, the player can buy a unit for 24 money.
 Units are bought moveless.
 * Each city produces an income of 1, plus you get an income of 1 for every tile you control.